0xPIT/ESParklines/README.md

 Read more about Sparklines [here](https://www.edwardtufte.com/bboard/q-and-a-fetch-msg?msg_id=0001OR).

+> **Help wanted** – I  appreciate PRs with
+> - [ ] examples for other architectures
+> - [ ] examples for different display libraries

 ### Description
 This library is very simple, it
 - holds a buffer of any numeric data type of speficied size
 - renders sparklines using a passed-in function to draw lines
+- uses the line drawing function of your preferred graphics library (u8g2, Adafruit, ...)

 ### Showcase
 Click picture to watch video (35sec) on YouTube|Example App: Geiger Counter